mautic/developer-documentation-new/docs/themes/getting_started.rst

     }

 name
-    This is the name of the theme as displayed in Mautic. author
+    This is the name of the Theme as displayed in Mautic. author
     This displays in the theme manager as credit to the author of the theme. authorUrl